Kryp7os/SharpRBCD/README.md

 This effectively grants the specified SID (the “delegate-from” machine) the right to impersonate arbitrary users to the “delegate-to” service.
 ### 5. Abusing Constrained Delegation

-With that attribute set, a malicious operator controlling the “delegate-from” computer can use Kerberos protocol transitions (S4U2Self / S4U2Proxy) to request service tickets in the name of any user.
+With that attribute set, an operator controlling the “delegate-from” computer can use Kerberos protocol transitions (S4U2Self / S4U2Proxy) to request service tickets in the name of any user.
-In other words, they can impersonate privileged accounts (e.g., Domain Admins) to the “delegate-to” service, obtaining “silver tickets” for lateral movement or local privilege escalation.
+In other words, they can impersonate privileged accounts (also not marked as sensitive) to the “delegate-to” service, obtaining “silver tickets” for lateral movement or local privilege escalation.

 ### 6. Additional Actions (Read / Clear)

 In reading mode, the application can simply fetch and parse the existing msDS-AllowedToActOnBehalfOfOtherIdentity value, outputting the current security descriptor as SDDL or Base64.